Navigate to content

 The data from the Tax and Customs Board are obtained via an FTP-server.

-Variables and statistical units which were not collected but which are necessary for producing the output are calculated.
+Variables which were not collected but which are necessary for producing the output are calculated.
 New variables are calculated by applying arithmetic conversion to already existing variables.
-This may be done repeatedly, the derived variable may, in turn, be based on previously derived new variables.
+This may be done repeatedly; the derived variable may, in turn, be based on previously derived new variables.

 Microdata are aggregated to the level necessary for analysis.
-This includes aggregating the data according to the classification, and calculating various statistical measures.
+This includes aggregating the data according to the classification, and calculating various statistical indicators.

 Contacts